leosantos2003/Language-Games/README.md

 To demonstrate the computationally applicable nature of these concepts, two agents were created and subjected to the Q-Learning reinforcement learning algorithm, resulting in different reactions to the same inputs.
 This procedure will serve as a basis for demonstrating the following Wittgensteinian concepts: primitive language use, language games and their multiplicity, the meaning of language as use, and language learning as training.

-**This is merely an exercise in exploring intersections between Computer Science and other fields of knowledge.
+**This is merely a speculative exercise in exploring intersections between Computer Science and other fields of knowledge.
 It is subject to disagreements and more rigorous technical analysis.**

 ## Theoretical foundation